Type above and press Enter to search. Press Esc to cancel.

 Your customers are likely going to view your gift guide on different channels or platforms, so you’ll want to make sure that your guide looks great no matter what.
 If you’re creating a digital gift guide, see to it that it’s responsive, so people can view it with ease whether they’re on their desktop or phone.

 Giving out physical gift guides?
 Invest in high-quality paper and printing.
-You want people to actually peruse your guide, rather than treat it like a cheap flier and just throw it out.
+You want people to actually browse your guide, rather than treat it like a generic flier and ignore it.

 And whether you’re creating physical or digital guides (or both), be sure to only use original, high-quality images.
-Gift guides are meant to be highly visual, so using low-quality images is a no-no.
+Gift guides are meant to be highly visual, so opt for hi-resolution imagery.

 9. Consider video